Kylie Jenner ‘X-Rated’ Blushes To Launch Amid Empty Highlighter Scandal

 — jordan byers???? (@jordanebyers) March 9, 2017

 Kylie Jenner’s fans have proven to be dedicated time and time again.
 Will her Kylie Cosmetics blush line be any different?
-Or will customers finally take a stand and boycott the reality star’s faulty products?
+Alternatively, will customers finally take a stand and boycott the reality star’s faulty products?
 Let us know what you think in the comments section below.

 [Featured Image by Nicholas Hunt/Staff/Getty Images]